Accounting Apprenticeships

 An investment in an apprentice can make a real impact on your organisation.
 A motivated and inspired individual can strengthen your company’s reputation for talent development, enhance the skills in your finance team, and even boost morale.
 Some more of the core benefits of an accounting apprenticeship include:

-• Increased accounting support: Investing in an apprentice can free up time for managers and senior accountants, allowing them to complete more strategic tasks.
+- Increased accounting support: Investing in an apprentice can free up time for managers and senior accountants, allowing them to complete more strategic tasks

-• Improved team morale: Offering apprenticeships shows your commitment to employee development, which can add a fresh perspective and an entrepreneurial spirit.
+- Improved team morale: Offering apprenticeships shows your commitment to employee development, which can add a fresh perspective and an entrepreneurial spirit

-• A more diverse workforce: Apprenticeships can be a route to diversifying your workforce by offering opportunities to individuals from different backgrounds.
+- A more diverse workforce: Apprenticeships can be a route to diversifying your workforce by offering opportunities to individuals from different backgrounds.

 Discover the Damar approach

-We make learning easy to access thanks to our engaging systems, including OneFile, Profiler, Damar OpenLearning, and our apprentice discussion forums.
+- Our systems: We make learning easy to access thanks to our engaging systems, including OneFile, Profiler, Damar OpenLearning, and our apprentice discussion forums.

 “The accounting apprentices at provide invaluable day-to-day support to our teams.
 They use and build upon their learning, adding immediate value to our business.
 These apprenticeships allow for future progression within our firm and they are helping to shape our future workforce.